ITMO-NSS-team/itmo-nss-team.github.io/index.md

 ## Here are some of our projects:

-### FEDOT
+### FEDOT framework
-#### FEDOT is a framework for automated modeling and machine learning.
-It can build composite models for the different real-world processes in an automated way using an evolutionary approach.
+#### [FEDOT](https://github.com/nccr-itmo/FEDOT) is a framework for automated machine learning.
+It can build composite pipelines for the different real-world processes in an automated way using an evolutionary approach.

 Nikitin N.O., Polonskaia I.S., Vychuzhanin P., Barabanova I.V., Kalyuzhnaya  A.V.
 [Structural Evolutionary Learning for Composite Classification Models](https://www.sciencedirect.com/science/article/pii/S1877050920324224) //Procedia computer science. – 2020. – Т. 178. – C. 414-423.